 I am a great fan of the slow rise, no-knead bread that takes all day or more to prepare and cook.
 Not that there is much to do to the bread dough during that time, but sometimes, just sometimes, all that fore planning, well, you know…. you just want bread NOW.
 Fresh.
 Hot.
 Just out of the oven.

 This is another of the recipes I have made for many many years.
 It makes a great central piece to a Sunday lunch with friends or a Sunday dinner in front of the TV.

-I bring it to the table just out of the oven, two flat focaccias steaming and smelling of that wonderful just baked bread smell, sitting on a large bread board, placed in the centre of the table.
+I bring them to the table just out of the oven, two flat focaccia steaming and smelling of that wonderful just baked bread smell, sitting on a large bread board, placed in the centre of the table.

-Serve my Beautiful focaccia with a bowl of home made soup.
+Serve the focaccia with a bowl of home made soup.